A counterexample to the Cantelli conjecture through the Skorokhod embedding problem: Tools: The potential function Phi and some a priori arguments

-\end{proof} Now, let the Brownian transport $(X_t,T_1)$, where $T_1 = f_1(X_{T_1})$, be a continuous Brownian transport of Theorem~\ref{thm:BT-line}.
+Now, let the finite expectation Brownian transport $(X_t,T_1)$, where $T_1 = f_1(X_{T_1})$, be a continuous Brownian transport of Theorem \ref {thm:BT-line}.
 We have to show that the (continuous) function $f_1$ is bounded.
-In other words, we have to estimate its behaviour at infinity.
-Actually, we will prove the stronger statement \begin{proposition} $\lim_{x\to \infty} f_1(x) = 1-t_0$.
-Moreover, there exists a constant $\beta >0$ such that for all $|x|$ large enough, one has $1-t_0 \le f_1(x) \le 1-t_0+e^{-\beta x^2}$. \end{proposition}
+In other words, we have to estimate its behavior at infinity.
+Actually, we will prove the stronger statement.